As an entrepreneur, you may know that creating a Unique Selling Proposition (USP) for your business is important.

 Get the word out there about what makes you different.

-Make sure your website, social media, and other marketing materials highlight your unique selling proposition and inform the core of their overall message.
+Make sure your website, social media, and other marketing materials highlight your company’s unique position and inform the core of their overall message.

 Talk about it in your sales conversations, and be prepared to explain why it matters to potential customers.
 If you can’t expand on what makes you special, it will be hard for customers to see the value.